joeytakeda/misc/table.md

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))
 @schemesupplies the name of the scheme in which this name is defined.
+**Status**Optional**Datatype**teidata.enumerated**Sample values include:**

-**Status**Optional**Datatype**teidata.enumerated**Sample values include:**TEIthis element is part of the TEI scheme.
-[Default] DBK(docbook) this element is part of the Docbook scheme.XX(unknown) this element is part of an unknown scheme.Schematronthis element is from Schematron.HTMLthis element is from the HTML scheme.
+TEI this element is part of the TEI scheme.
+[Default] this element is part of the TEI scheme.
+[Default] DBK (docbook) this element is part of the Docbook scheme.(docbook) this element is part of the Docbook scheme.XX (unknown) this element is part of an unknown scheme.(unknown) this element is part of an unknown scheme.Schematron this element is from Schematron.this element is from Schematron.HTML this element is from the HTML scheme.this element is from the HTML scheme.